SaraDupont/ASL_processing/README.md

 # ASL processing
-Processing scripts for ASL data to extract cerebral blood flow (CBF) and cerebrovascular reactivity (CVR) maps
+Processing scripts for ASL data to extract cerebral blood flow (CBF) and cerebrovascular reactivity (CVR) maps.

 Scripts were developed by Sara Dupont (sara.m.dupont@gmail.com), a research associate with UCSF working at ZSFG; as an employee of UCSF, her work is intellectual property of UCSF.